 In the extensive catalog of romance tropes, “marriage of convenience” is one of the most delightful.
 First, there's always a problem—perhaps the hero is in financial straits, or the heroine is facing total social ruin.
 Second, there’s the one and only solution: tying the knot with someone they don’t like, or barely even know.
 Obviously, this isn’t the ideal foundation for a marriage—but in the world of fiction, it inevitably becomes the stuff of fairy tales.

-The following marriage of convenience books rank among some of our favorites.
-Whether they’re avoiding evil cousins, sinister Redcoats, terrible scandals, or death itself, the couples in these novels find a genuine, we’re-definitely-soul-mates kind of love after they say “I do.”
+The following ten marriage of convenience books rank among some of our favorites.
+This is a trope that works especially well in historical romance books, but whether they’re avoiding evil cousins, sinister Redcoats, terrible scandals, or death itself, the couples in these novels find a genuine, we’re-definitely-soul-mates kind of love after they say “I do" for personal gain.

 A Perfect Scandal

 With no interest in societal rules—much less marriage—Lady Isabel's arranged nuptials have left her desperate for an “out.”
 The best opportunity comes in the form of her childhood crush, stockbroker Marcus, whose reputation as a womanizer might just ruin her reputation.
 Since scandal is the key to her freedom, Isabel begins to make bold advances, hoping Marcus’ response will turn her into spoiled goods.

 But it isn't long before a different, unplanned controversy arises, leaving Marcus and Isabel with no choice but to head to the altar...and to the marriage bed...for a love that neither of them ever saw coming.